Kepa Arrizabalaga: Athletic Bilbao

 Born in Ondarroa, Biscay, Basque Country, Arrizabalaga joined Athletic Bilbao's youth setup at Lezama in 2004, aged ten.
-He made his senior debut with the farm team in January 2012, in Tercera División.
+He made his senior debut with farm team Basconia in January 2012, in Tercera División.

-On 5 May 2012, Arrizabalaga was called up to the main squad for a La Liga match against Getafe CF, but remained unused in the 0–0 draw at the San Mamés Stadium.
-He was also called up to pre-season in July, and on 23 September was also a substitute in another home game of the same outcome, against Málaga CF.
+On 5 May 2012, Arrizabalaga was called up to the main squad for a La Liga match against Getafe, but remained unused in the 0–0 draw at the San Mamés Stadium.
+He was also called up to pre-season in July, and on 23 September was also a substitute in another home game of the same outcome, against Málaga.

-Arrizabalaga was promoted to the reserves in January 2013, to cover for injured Jon Ander Serantes.
-He made his debut for the B-side on 16 February 2013, keeping a clean sheet in a 1–0 win over UD Logroñés in the Segunda División B. On 3 March, he was sent off towards the end of a 3–1 home win over SD Amorebieta, as was teammate Jon García; in April he suffered a pubalgia, only returning to the fields in September.
+Arrizabalaga was promoted to Athletic's reserve team in January 2013, to cover for injured Jon Ander Serantes.
+He made his debut for the B-side on 16 February 2013, keeping a clean sheet in a 1–0 win over Logroñés in the Segunda División B. On 3 March, he was one of two players sent off towards the end of a 3–1 home win over Amorebieta, as well as teammate Jon García; in April he suffered a pubalgia, only returning to the field in September.

 Arrizabalaga appeared regularly for the B's after his return, but broke the first metacarpal of his right hand in January 2014, being sidelined for a month.
 On 11 March, Getafe submitted a loan request to the Lions for him, as a replacement to injured Miguel Ángel Moyá, but it was rejected a day later.

-On 5 January 2015, Arrizabalaga was loaned to Segunda División club SD Ponferradina until June.
-He made his professional debut on the 11th, starting in a 1–1 home draw against Racing de Santander.
+On 5 January 2015, Arrizabalaga was loaned to Segunda División club Ponferradina until June.
+He made his professional debut six days laer, starting in a 1–1 home draw against Racing Santander.

 On 20 July 2015, Arrizabalaga moved to Real Valladolid, also of the second tier, in a season-long loan deal.
-He played his first competitive game on 22 August, in a 0–1 loss at Córdoba CF, and missed only three matches as his team finished 16th.
+He played his first competitive game on 22 August, in a 0–1 loss at Córdoba, and missed only three matches as his team finished 16th.

-After returning from loan, Arrizabalaga was included in the first team, initially as third-choice behind Gorka Iraizoz and Iago Herrerín.
+After returning from loan, Arrizabalaga was included in the first team squad, initially as third-choice behind Gorka Iraizoz and Iago Herrerín.
 He made his debut in the top flight on 11 September 2016, starting in a 1–0 away win over Deportivo de La Coruña.

 On 22 January 2018, amid heavy transfer speculation linking him to Real Madrid, Arrizabalaga renewed his contract – due to expire that June – until 2025.